rmolinamir/machine-learning-notes/docs/2-unsupervised-learning/3-anomaly-detection/README.md

+# Anomaly Detection

+Anomaly detection is widely used in monitoring operations such as fraud detection (e.g. ‘has this credit card been stolen?’).
+Given a large number of data points, we may sometimes want to figure out which ones vary significantly from the average.
+For example, in manufacturing, we may want to detect defects or anomalies.
+We show how a dataset can be modeled using a Gaussian distribution, and how the model can be used for anomaly detection.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*